Arctic Fox Photography in Hornstrandir

 • Wool / fleece hat and balaclava.

-• Ski goggles is a good idea but optional.
+• Ski goggles are a good idea but optional.

 • Two pairs of gloves and one pair of mittens.